All Episodes

 We've never once talked about any of this performance stuff.

-I I said that now that he's won for all intents and purposes nomination, he's gonna be under a lot of pressure from people within his own circle to change.
+But in my own career, you know, I told him yesterday on the air, and last week, too, I said that now that he's won, for all intents and purposes, nomination, he's going to be under a lot of pressure from people within his own circle to change.

-They're gonna be on it.
+They're going to be on it.

-You gotta act more presidential.
+You've got to act more presidential.

 You've got to use the prompter more.

-You've got to be more serious, you gotta stop the insults.
+You've got to be more serious.

-And yesterday I urged him to ignore all that and to continue to follow his instincts and not change a thing, because who he is is why he's where he is.
+And yesterday, I urged him to ignore all that and to continue to follow his instincts and not change a thing because who he is is why he's where he is.

-I don't I have not given him any face-to-face or telephonic or Twitter or whatever advice.
+I have not given him any face-to-face or telephonic or Twitter or whatever advice.

 I've done nothing beyond what you all hear me say on the radio here.